-Branching instructions should be concise and clear, and -in my experience- it helps to use formatting options such as bolding, larger fonts and the like to attract the attention of respondents.
+Branching instructions should be concise and clear, and —in my experience— it helps to use formatting options such as bolding, larger fonts and the like to attract the respondents’ attention.
 It is also good practice to organise the questionnaire in a linear way, so as to avoid backtracking.
-Used judiciously, branching can significantly reduce questionnaire completion time, and it also creates the reassuring impression that the researcher has a good understanding of how complicated the topic under research can be..
+Used judiciously, branching can significantly reduce questionnaire completion time, and it also creates the reassuring impression that the researcher has a good understanding of how complicated the topic can be.

 - Brown, J. D. (2001).
 Using surveys in language programs.
 Cambridge: Cambridge University Press. (pp. 44-55)